akka/akka/akka-docs/src/main/paradox/distributed-data.md

 There is a special version of `ORMultiMap`, created by using separate constructor `ORMultiMap.emptyWithValueDeltas[A, B]`, that also propagates the updates to its values (of `ORSet` type) as deltas.
 This means that the `ORMultiMap` initiated with `ORMultiMap.emptyWithValueDeltas` propagates its updates as pairs consisting of delta of the key and delta of the value.
-It is much more efficient in terms of network bandwith consumed.
+It is much more efficient in terms of network bandwidth consumed.

 However, this behavior has not been made default for `ORMultiMap` and if you wish to use it in your code, you need to replace invocations of `ORMultiMap.empty[A, B]` (or `ORMultiMap()`) with `ORMultiMap.emptyWithValueDeltas[A, B]`